-Coming up on its third winter season, Silent Tracks has teamed up with the Western Colorado University, Master in Environmental Management (MEM) Program to provide funding for graduate students to collect recreational user data in the backcountry of the Gunnison Valley.
-Silent Tracks has raised $9,000 for this program via matching donations from Silent Tracks, individuals and other organizations, and generous grants from the Community Foundation of Gunnison Valley (CFGV), and the Town of Crested Butte.
+Coming upon its fifth winter season, Silent Tracks has teamed up with the Western Colorado University, Master in Environmental Management (MEM) Program to provide funding for graduate students to collect recreational user data in the backcountry of the Gunnison Valley.
+Silent Tracks has raised $12,000 for this program via matching donations from Silent Tracks, individuals and other organizations, and generous grants from the Community Foundation of the Gunnison Valley (CFGV) and the Town of Crested Butte.

 Silent Tracks has partnered with the Gunnison National Forest.
 We recruited volunteers to conduct solitude monitoring surveys on two trails in the West Elk Wilderness, Mill Castle Trail #450 and Coal Mesa Trail #451.
 Members and volunteers donated over 100 hours of their time to complete the monitoring in the summer and fall of 2018.
 We anticipate this project will be ongoing and look forward to working on other solitude monitoring projects in the future.

 Silent Tracks has been active in leading and participating in community engagement and outreach

 - Quite Places Quest: In September 2020, Silent Tracks hosted a virtual event, the Quiet Places Quest.
 The challenge was to hike or run a minimum of 30 “unique” miles in wilderness areas in Gunnison National Forest.
 Participants used an app to track their miles and compete for prizes.

 - Roaring Judy Bird Walk: Led by Arden Andersen, an avid bird watcher, and bird expert.
 It was well attended with 12 birder enthusiasts who joined for lunch afterward at Tassinong Farms in CB South.